adityamane765/402.fhe/README.md

 HTTP-native micropayments (x402) are gaining traction for AI agent economies.
 But every existing payment system requires a trusted intermediary who can see everything: who paid, how much, for what.
 For autonomous AI agents transacting at scale, this is sensitive business intelligence leaking by design.

 FHE removes the need for that trusted party — cryptographically, not just by policy.
 The operator runs the infrastructure but learns nothing about who is paying whom or for what.
-Operator blindness is enforced at the math layer, not the policy layer.
+Operator blindness is enforced at the math layer, not the policy layer

 ---